 Your Arkansas State Email Account

-As soon as you receive your ASU network ID from your supervisor and have selected your password, you will be able to send and receive mail using ASU Outlook webmail.
+As soon as you receive your ASU network ID from your supervisor and have selected your password, you will be able to send and receive mail using A-State's Outlook webmail.

 Once again welcome to Arkansas State University!